Zero Tolerance 0006 Review

 The Artisan Wreckhart is a bit of a different story.
 It combines an old camping knife design with an old WWII design to make something that comes dangerously close to being a curiosity for history buffs and knife nerds, but the powder steel and the neutral coffin handle make it an infinitely useful tool, and having a spear point blade out in the wild turns out to open up its own range of possibilities.

-If you think you are in the market for something that is more of a bushcraft knife than a survival knife, check out our Bushcrat Knife article that covers our top picks or just jump straight to our Reiff F4 review, because that is our most recommended bushcraft knife.
+If you think you are in the market for something that is more of a bushcraft knife than a survival knife, check out our Bushcrat Knife article here or our Best Survival Knife article here.
+These articles cover our top picks for both knife categories.
+Or you could just jump straight to our Reiff F4 review, because that is our most recommended bushcraft knife.

 The real purpose of the ZT-6 was to invoke an old, highly effective design to make something that is, essentially, a toy for grown-ups.